Chess in Azerbaijan

 Chess is one of the most popular sports in Azerbaijan, where it is governed by the Azerbaijan Chess Federation (ACF).
 On May 5, 2009 Azerbaijani president Ilham Aliyev, who is also the chairman of the National Olympic Committee, signed an executive order initiating a state-supported chess development program, covering the years 2009–2014.

 History of chess in Azerbaijan

-References to chess may be found in the works of 12th century Persian poets such as Khaqani and Nizami, who lived in modern-day Azerbaijan, and also in the works of 16th century Azerbaijani writer and poet Fuzuli and others.
-Azerbaijani writer and philosopher Mirza Fatali Akhundov explained the rules of chess in his 1864 poem "The Game of Shatranj".

 Azerbaijan as a member of the USSR

 Organized chess began in Azerbaijan shortly after the creation of the Azerbaijan Soviet Socialist Republic in 1920, and the game soon became widespread.
 The first chess column appeared in the newspaper Bakinsky Rabochy in the early 1920s.
 In 1923 the first Baku championship took place, won by brothers Vladimir and Mikhail Makogonov.
 In 1924, a conference of Komsomol (Young Communist League) and trade unions set about promoting chess, leading to the participation of Fedor Duz-Khotimirsky and Nikolai Grigoriev in a tournament in Baku.
 Towards the end of the 1920s, a number of strong young players emerged, including the Sarychev and Danilov brothers, O. Rostovtsev, N. Doktorsky, K. Selimkhanov and A. Bilibin.
 Lectures and simultaneous exhibitions stimulated interest in chess in Azerbaijan.
 On May 2–3, 1929, a match between teams from Baku and Tbilisi was held on 8 boards in Baku.

 In 1934 the first Azerbaijani Championship took place.
 This was won by Selimkhanov, who in 1935 became chairman of the Azerbaijan Chess Organization. in 1936 the first Women's Championship was held, won by Rozhdestvenskaya.
 In 1936, A. Polisskaya of Baku became women's champion of the South Caucasus.
 In 1938, a women's chess school was opened at the Baku Chess and Checkers Club.

 During the Second World War, there was little competitive chess in Azerbaijan.
 In 1942 there was a match between Salo Flohr and Vladimir Makogonov in Baku; the match was abandoned after 10 games with Makogonov leading 5½-4½.
 In June–July 1943, Flohr won a double round tournament with a score of 5/8 ahead of Makogonov, David Bronstein, Archil Ebralidze and Suren Abramyan.
 The championship of the Republic of Azerbaijan was held annually from 1947.